maciejkrolpl/maciejkrolpl/README.md

-👋 Hi, I’m Maciej Król

-:poland: I’m from Poland

-☁ I work as Salesforce Developer
+👋 Hi, I’m Maciej Król.
+I'm from Poland and I work as Salesforce developer.

-⚛ I want to master React
+I'm a coding enthusiast and self-taught man.